novuhq/novu/docs/docs/platform/subscribers.md

 A novu subscribers contains the following data points:

-- **User data** - Data stored on the subscriber object that allows you to easily access it in the notification templates you create.
+- **User data** - Data stored in the subscriber object that you can easily access in your notification templates.
 This contains basic info such as name, gender, profile picture and etc...
 - **Contact information** - Things like e-mail, phone number, push tokens and etc...
 They will be used when a multi-channel template will be configured.
 Managing all communication credentials will reduce the amount of data you need to pass when triggering a notification.

 ## Creating a subscriber